-6.4 Parking and Signage
+6.5 Parking and Signage

 On-road parking is to be generally restricted throughout the development, with parking only permitted in the provided indented parking bays.
-There are three (3) parking bays provided in front of lots 8 and 9 and a further two (2) parking bays provided in front of lot 7.
+There are five (5) parking bays provided fronting lots 7, 8 and 9.
 A detailed signage and line marking plan can be found within Enspire's engineering drawing package.

-6.5 Vertical and Horizontal Geometry
+6.6 Vertical and Horizontal Geometry